 U of T's Information Commons provides telephone and walk-in support for UTORid, email and internet access, wireless connectivity and more; software at negotiated discounts for U of T students, faculty and staff; access to their 3D printing service; video and production services; access to computers and printers in the Computer Access Facility on the first floor of Robarts Library.

-International Student Exchanges
+International Student Exchanges/Learning Abroad

-www.studentlife.utoronto.ca/cie

-Centre for International Exchange (CIE)

-Cumberland House

-33 St. George Street, Room 209
+learningabroad.utoronto.ca 33 St. George Street 416-978-1800 learning.abroad@utoronto.ca studentlife.utoronto.ca/department/mentorship-peer-programs 21 Sussex Avenue

-416-978-1800

-student.exchange@utoronto.ca